 The Guidelines on Political Party Regulation have been drafted jointly by the OSCE/ODIHR and the Venice Commission.
 After defining eleven fundamental principles, they explain and develop them.
 The Guidelines are based in particular on the case-law of the European Court of Human Rights and previous Venice Commission documents.

-The ten principles are:
+The eleven principles are:

 - Freedom of Association of Political Parties; Presumption of Lawfulness

 - Duty to Respect, Protect and Facilitate